 SLVWD customers continue to demonstrate commitment to ongoing conservation efforts, maintaining at least a 15-22% reduction in yearly water usage from 2013 consumption levels.
 SLVWD's 2020/2021 target water use is 85 GPCD.
 The SLVWD's 23,700 population served meets the 85 GPCD target with an average 80 GPCD for 2020.
 SLVWD actively pursues incidents of water waste by investigating, recommending corrective action, and providing follow-up documentation of resolution.
-As of October 2022 about 32% of the meters have been upgraded with advanced metering technology.
+In July 2016 the SLVWD's Board of Directors approved the Badger Meter project with the goal of installing the advanced metering technology at all meters.
+As of October 2022 about 32% of the meters have been upgraded.
 The new meters, combined with the Badger Eye on Water engagement portal allow the customers to view hourly usage history, setup leak detection alerts and high bill notifications.
 In compliance with SB555, SLVWD has been conducting and submitting water loss audit reports to the Department of Water Resources (DWR).
 SLVWD has been improving its audit score every year from 49 in 2016 to 59 in 2020.